irhamsahbana/odin/README.md

 * [chi](https://github.com/go-chi/chi) lightweight, idiomatic and composable router for building Go HTTP services.
 * [ent.](https://entgo.io/) An entity framework for Go,
 * [openTelemetry](https://opentelemetry.io/) High-quality, ubiquitous, and portable telemetry to enable effective observability.
 * [zerolog](https://github.com/rs/zerolog) Zero Allocation JSON Logger.

 ### Authors

 * *Nanang Suryadi* - Creator and Initial work - [@Suryakencana07](https://github.com/suryakencana007)

-See also the list of [contributors](CONTRIBUTORS) who participated in this project.
+See also the list of [maintainer](MAINTAINER) who participated in this project.

+### Contributing
+See also the guide to [contributing](CONTRIBUTING).

 ### License